Our Mission Statement

 Program”.
 Officers of the Month are honored at a special awards dinner

 each May in Washington, DC during National Police Week, and they are

 featured in the Memorial Fund’s annual calendar.
 The Police Unity Tour

 is also proud to sponsor the NLEOMF’s “Recently Fallen Alerts”.

-In 2016 with the construction of the National Law Enforcement Officers
+In 2019 the construction of the National Law Enforcement Officers